Canning Chicken Broth | Chicken Stock

 Why can your own?

-- Control your ingredients: Then there is the consideration that most commercially prepared stocks and broths contain lots of sodium and preservatives.
+- Control your ingredients: Most commercially prepared stocks and broths contain lots of sodium and preservatives.
 When you make your own, you control the ingredients, so you can make it much healthier for your family.

-- Long shelf life: Canned chicken broth has a long shelf life, allowing you to enjoy it for months or even years.
+- Long shelf life: Canned chicken broth has a long shelf life.
 This means you can stock up and add it recipes all year long.

-- Using every bit of an ingredient: The last consideration is that you are using the carcass of the chicken, this would generally be tossed in the garbage, so you will be getting the most bang for your buck.
+- Sustainability: The last consideration is that you are using the chicken carcass, which would generally be tossed in the garbage, to get the most bang for your buck.

 What you need